bitfocus/companion-satellite/README.md

 A small application to allow for connecting a streamdeck to [Bitfocus Companion](https://github.com/bitfocus/companion) over a network.

-Companion 2.2.0 and newer are supported
+Companion 3.4.0 and newer are supported

-Each device will appear in companion as its own 'satellite' device, and can be configured as if they are local.
+Each surface will appear in companion as its own 'satellite' surface, and can be configured as if they are local.

-Note: This connects over the satellite device api which uses port TCP 16622.
+Note: This connects over the satellite surface api which uses port TCP 16622.

 [![Satellite Getting Started](http://img.youtube.com/vi/eNnUxRl4yP4/0.jpg)](http://www.youtube.com/watch?v=eNnUxRl4yP4 'Remote Stream Deck control with Companion Satellite')